Israel warns more than 1 million people to evacuate northern Gaza

 Israel's military told the United Nations late Thursday that all of northern Gaza's population needs to evacuate to the southern portion of the enclave, a U.N. spokesman said.
 The Israeli order gave 24 hours for more than 1 million people, nearly half of Gaza's population, to evacuate.
 The Israeli order applied to all U.N. staff and those sheltered in U.N. facilities — including schools, health centers and clinics.

-Within hours of the order, Israel faced international opposition.
+Within hours of the order, Israel faced opposition, both from Hamas and on the international stage.
 "The United Nations considers it impossible for such a movement to take place without devastating humanitarian consequences," the U.N. said.

-Added Jan Egeland, Secretary General of the Norwegian Refugee Council: "The Israeli military demand that 1.2 million civilians in northern Gaza relocate to its south within 24 hours, absent of any guarantees of safety or return, would amount to the war crime of forcible transfer.
-It must be reversed."
+Human Rights Watch said the roads are rubble, fuel is scarce, and the main hospital is in the evacuation zone, making it difficult for people to leave and head south.

-It remains unclear how hospitals and clinics in northern Gaza, treating the wounded and stream of victims from near-constant bombings, could be evacuated.
-Hospitals are already at full capacity across Gaza.
+Jan Egeland, secretary general of the Norwegian Refugee Council, said the Israeli military demanding that over 1 million civilians in northern Gaza relocate to its south, "absent of any guarantees of safety or return, would amount to the war crime of forcible transfer."

-The evacuation order comes as Israel presses its military campaign against Hamas militants based in the Gaza Strip and anticipation grows of a coming Israeli ground assault in Gaza.
-Israel has been bombarding Gaza all week in retaliation to last weekend's deadly incursion into Israel by Hamas militants.
-Israel's military has not yet announced a decision on a ground assault.
+Meanwhile, the Hamas leadership called on Palestinians to ignore the Israeli order.
+"We say to the citizens of northern Gaza and Gaza City, remain steadfast in your homes," said Hamas interior ministry spokesman Iyad Al-Bozom, because Israel's goal, he said was to "displace us once again from our land ..."

 UNRWA, the U.N. agency for Palestinian refugees, said early Friday on the social media site X that it had moved its operations center and international staff to the southern part of Gaza.